vimaleshn98/DevOpsReadme/RAEDME.md

 # pull request
-used to check before any changes are proposed to master goto pull request tab click on create a new pull request base must be master branch and comapre with feature1
+used to check before any changes are proposed to master

+goto pull request tab

+click on create a new pull request

+base must be master branch and comapre with feature1

-Then create a pull request \n
+Then create a pull request

-once its created u have to merge pull request if its cool then u will get this message:
+once its created u have to merge pull request if its cool

+Then u will get this message:
 ```
 Pull request successfully merged and closed
 You’re all set—the feature1 branch can be safely deleted.
 ```
 After this delete the feature branch

 Note:
 Always merge and delete the feature branches